-While the soldiers were busy fighting the war, the Indians returned in full force and attacks and raids on settlers became more common than at any time before. when the Civil War was over, Federal troops reoccupied the fort in December 1866.
-The post was repaired and improved, and the soldiers tasked with not only fighting Indians but also the rampant lawlessness created by Reconstruction.
+While the soldiers were busy fighting the war, the Indians returned in full force, and attacks and raids on settlers became more common than at any time before.
+When the Civil War was over, Federal troops reoccupied the fort in December 1866.
+The post was repaired and improved, and the soldiers were tasked with fighting not only Indians but also the rampant lawlessness created by Reconstruction.
 However, by 1869, the fort was only marginally staffed with about 70 men.
-It was closed in March 1869 and its some 25 buildings left vacant.
+It was closed in March 1869, and its some 25 buildings were left vacant.
 The following year, when the State of Texas organized several companies of frontier forces, the fort was reoccupied under Captain James M. Hunter.
 The occupation lasted only a year, and in 1871, it was closed for the last time.
-The buildings and land were sold to private citizens and the rock buildings dismantled.
+The buildings and land were sold to private citizens, and the rock buildings were dismantled.

 In 1975 a local group of citizens began reconstructing one of the officers’ quarters at the site.
 The building sits on its original foundations, and the rock used was from the original building materials of the fort.
 It is about five blocks south of the Mason County courthouse in Mason, Texas.